-When working at a digital marketing agency, as we do here at Kanuka Digital, you spend a lot of time talking to a wide range of clients to help them realise their online marketing goals.
+When working at a digital marketing agency, as we do here at Kanuka Digital, you help many clients to realise their online marketing goals.

-During these conversations we often face a flurry of questions when we take on new projects, refresh existing websites or just in general when answering day-to-day queries.
+During these conversations we often face a flurry of questions when taking on new projects, refreshing existing websites or answering day-to-day queries.

-Invariably, most of these questions centre around search engine optimisation (otherwise known as SEO) and the positions our clients and their competitors rank in search engine results pages (or SERPs).
+Invariably, most of these questions centre around search engine optimisation (SEO).
+Our clients often ask about where they rank compared to their competitors in search engine results pages (SERPs).

-The intrigue is always intensified by how shrouded Google and other search engine providers are about the algorithms and techniques used for selecting which pages rank above others.
+The intrigue is always intensified by how shrouded search engine providers are about the algorithms and how they select which pages rank above others.

-Whilst SEO has come a long way since the black hat, link farming days which focused on quick wins and short term planning, some misconceptions still survive and cause concern for website owners when we advise against them.
+SEO has come a long way since the Black Hat, link farming days which focused on quick wins and short term planning.
+However, some misconceptions still survive and cause concern for website owners when we advise against them.

-So here are 5 of the most common questions, misconceptions and general missteps we come across, with some fixes and solutions for how to deal with them.
+So here are 5 of the most common questions, misconceptions and general missteps we come across.
+We have also included some fixes and solutions for how to deal with them.

 #1 Underestimating the importance of keywords

-When we carry out our research into keywords and phrases which drive traffic to websites, we take into consideration a raft of variables to make sure we’re setting our sights on the right targets.
+When carrying out keyword research to understand what drives traffic to websites, we consider a raft of variables.
+This way, we can make sure we’re setting our sights on the right targets.

-These variables could assess the number of monthly searches, whether that keyword is likely to lead to a sale or just general browsing or even slight changes in parlance between geographical locations.
+These variables could assess the number of monthly searches.
+This can include keywords that are likely to lead to a sale, general browsing or changes between geographical locations.

 A common request is to use industry jargon or colloquial terminology as a primary keyword on landing pages.
 Whilst this might be fine when dealing with suppliers on the shop floor, it doesn’t always translate well to search.